BigData2025-Rev/Harish-Project0/README.md

 # International Racing Tournament Planner

 This is a simple Python CLI-based planner you can use to create your own international racing tournament.
-Your tournament must include between 3 and 5 tracks and cannot contain duplicates.
+Your tournament must include between 3 to 5 tracks and cannot contain duplicates.

 ## Setup
 Download the project and run ```main.py``` to start the program.